HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 ```

 Additionally at this stage the compiler could check for metadata in the resolved type.
 For example:
-* Check that the resolved type has `@>haxe.meta.MetadataType`.
+* Check that the resolved type has `@.haxe.meta.MetadataType`.
 This would make metadata types an opt in feature for extra type safety.
 * Issue a warning if the type is marked as deprecated.

 A `type: Null<Type>` field could be added to `MetadataEntry` that the compiler will fill with the resolved type.